python-compilers-workshop/python-compilers-workshop.github.io/index.md

 ## Code of conduct

-(TBD -- maybe we can just point to SciPy's?)
+TBD (maybe we can just point to SciPy's?)